Markham Village: Transportation

 Markham GO Station is the only stop on the Stouffville line within Markham Village.
 GO bus routes 54, 70A, 70C, 71C, 71E also has limited service to the station.

 Markham Santa Claus Parade

 Markham Santa Claus Parade has been held in Markham Village in the month of November since 1972.
 The parade route begins just east of Main Street on Highway 7 and runs north along Main Street to 16th Avenue.
 The parade is hosted by Rotary Club of Markham and Markham-Unionville Rotary Club.
-The parade has been cancelled for 2020 and 2021.
+The parade was cancelled in 2020 and 2021, during the COVID-19 pandemic.

 Markville

 The area between just east of Kennedy Road to just west of Robinson Creek/Main Street Markham is referred to as Markville or Raymerville – Markville East.
 It is not formally recognized by the City nor in most maps and included as informally within Markham Village.